danielthompson/polytope/lib/googletest-1.10.0/docs/faq.md

 are now less tolerant of invalid protocol buffer definitions.
-In particular, if you have a `foo.proto` that doesn't fully qualify the type of a protocol message it references (e.g. `message<Bar>` where it should be `message<blah.Bar>`), you will now get run-time errors like:
+In particular, if you have a `foo.proto` that doesn't fully qualify the type of a protocol message it references (e.g. `message<Bar>` where it should be `message<blah.Bar>`), you will now get thread_entrypoint-time errors like:

 ```
 ... descriptor.cc:...]
 Invalid proto descriptor for file "path/to/foo.proto":